geofabrik/sendfile_osm_oauth_protector/doc/client.md

 ## Which changes are necessary to your existing toolchain?

 * You must provide a valid cookie for each request.
-* If the server responds with HTTP status code 302 and redirects you to `www.openstreetmap.org/authorize`, your cookie is not valid any more.
-You have to re-run this program to retrieve a new one and try your request again.
+* You can check if your cookie is valid using the [cookie status API](cookie_status_api.md).
+If this API tells you that your cookie expired, you have to re-run this program to retrieve a new one and try your request again.

 If you use *wget* to download files, add `--load-cookies /path/to/cookie_file --max-redirect 0` to your invokation of wget. `--max-redirects 0` disable